Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - user ID (birthdate, gender and name) is embedded into image informations section only, address range 0xXXFB0-0xXXFF0 ;
 - score at Ball is stored at adress 0x01C09 (at least) and 0x011A2 and modifies what seems to be a checksum at bytes 0x010D7-0x10D8 and bytes 0x011B0-0x011B1.
 It also modifies many bytes in image information.
 - score at Space Fever is stored at adress 0x010C5-0x010C6 (at least) and 0x0118E-0x0119F and modifies the same bytes as Ball in what seems to be a checksum shared with the vector state.
-- Each occurence of these checksums is preceded by the word "Magic" in ascii.
+- Each occurence of these checksums is preceded by the word "Magic" in ascii ;
+- The last byte into an image slot (0xXXFFF) is not related to the image state ;
+- Any discrepancy between data and checksums causes the camera to erase all informations into the save (camera must consider the savestate as corrupted) ;
-- None of the score information or user ID appears un clear.
+- None of the score information or user ID appears in clear into the savestate.